MatheeshaDias0926/Research-Project-25-26J-511-/Physics Model-Rollover Prediction/README.md

 ## Overview

 This project implements a physics-based safety system ("Digital Twin") for buses.
-It computes the bus's center of gravity (CoG) and the rollover threshold, reads curvature from GPS points, computes expected lateral acceleration for the current speed, and issues warnings if the bus is at risk of rollover.
+It computes the bus's center of gravity (CoG) and the rollover threshold, analyzes the road curvature ahead using real map data (OSMnx), computes expected lateral acceleration for the current speed, and issues warnings if the bus is at risk of rollover.

+### Two Operating Modes

+1. **OSMnx Lookahead Mode (Default/Recommended)**: Uses a single GPS coordinate to fetch actual road geometry from OpenStreetMap and analyzes curves **ahead** on the road.
+This is more accurate and predictive.

+2. **Legacy 3-Point GPS Mode**: Estimates curve radius from three consecutive GPS readings (where the vehicle has been).
+Useful for offline deployments without internet access.

 ## 📚 Documentation